 Customers can also simply donate a bike at any time at some of our stores too - you can find out which stores accept them here

 We’ve set up a full cycle mechanic training facility inside Onley Prison near Rugby and we’re training prisoners to be professional cycle mechanics.
 We will be offering the very best candidates the opportunity to become full-time Halfords colleagues.
 This will help them to rebuild their lives following their sentences and it will provide us with fully trained and committed colleagues.

 We operate the largest independent Apprentice Scheme in the motor industry via our autocentres.
 In twenty years of operation, we have offered employment to the majority of apprentices who completed the three-year scheme.

 In 2015, we also announced plans to place 500 apprentices in our retail stores over the next 12 months - you can read more here.

 In 2013 we brought together the biggest company network in Europe and raised over £25k for Movember, helping to increase the profile of men's health with colleagues and customers across our stores.

-We have received three awards for our work - winning an International CSR Excellence Award for Community Commitment, Retail Week Finalist Award for CSR Initiative of the Year and Business Charity Award Finalist for Charity Partner - Retail & Leisure, and also for CSR Team.
+We have received four awards for our work - winning an International CSR Excellence Award for Community Commitment, Retail Week Finalist Award for CSR Initiative of the Year and Business Charity Award Finalist for Charity Partner - Retail & Leisure and CSR Team.